 - 1. Connect the positive (+) end of the jumper cable to the positive (+) post of the discharged vehicle. - 2.
 Connect the opposite end of the positive (+) jumper cable to the positive (+) post of the booster battery. - 3.
 Connect the negative (-) end of the jumper cable to the negative (-) post of the booster battery. - 4.
-Connect the opposite end of the negative (-) jumper cable to the negative (-) battery cable terminal of the discharged vehicle.
+Connect the opposite end of the negative (-) jumper cable to a good engine ground (exposed metal part of the discharged vehicle's engine) away from the battery and the fuel injection system.